 Practice: Tutor observation and appraisal of an allocated production role at senior level.

-Production Notebook; An E-portfolio detailing the students personal aims, evidence of research and planning, evidence of workload delivery and reflection upon their development.
+Production Notebook; A notebook detailing the students personal aims, evidence of research and planning, evidence of workload delivery and reflection upon their development.

 Verbal feedback provided at regular individual or group tutorials.

 - Develop organisation, preparation and management in the application of skills learnt in previous modules.

 - Advance students' understanding of the management of a production, at a senior level, through practical contribution and